janto/pynetkey/readme.txt

 ========

 To avoid prompting for username/password every time you can place it in a config file.
+WARNING: Please be aware how dangerous this is.
+If you don't know why this is dangerous, I suggest you rather not do it.
+Someone can easily steal your password.

 On Windows: ~\inetkey.ini (i.e. "C:\Documents and Settings\username\inetkey.ini")
 On Linux: ~/.inetkeyrc

 You can also force open and close events at scheduled times.
+Useful for things like late night downloads / torrents.
 Current implementation is accurate to within 30seconds.
 Will fix when I have time.

 Example::